chtenb/fate/README.md

   - Mode keymaps have to be created OnDocumentInit
   - Solution: each document has its own mode objects
 - Make labeling generation asynchronous
-- Make it possible to use movedown/up as narrowing selectors
-- Selectaround
 - Different forms of wrapping left/right + word/character
 - Fix unnecessary pylint complains
 - Enhance selector set